tarzan115/caps/README.md

 - **CapsLock Remapping**: CapsLock key is always off and repurposed for navigation and shortcuts.
 - **Backspace Shortcut**: Tap CapsLock to send Backspace.
 - **Visual Mode**: Toggle with CapsLock + v.
-Enables selection with navigation keys.
+Enables selection with navigation keys. _Automatically turns off after 10 seconds of inactivity._
 - **Navigation**:
   - CapsLock + n/i/u/e: Move Left/Right/Up/Down (with selection in Visual Mode)
   - CapsLock + y/l: Move to next/previous word (with selection in Visual Mode)
   - CapsLock + h/o: Move to beginning/end of line (with selection in Visual Mode)
+    - _Double-tap h or o for Ctrl+Home or Ctrl+End (with selection in Visual Mode)_
   - CapsLock + j/k: Page Up/Page Down
   - CapsLock + Space: Enter
 - **Scrolling (with Shift)**: